Esk (Qld)

 Esk is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of the Esk (Qld) statistical area (Lv2) is around 1,713 people.
-This reflects an increase of 72 individuals since the 2021 Census, which reported a population of 1,641 people in the area.
-The change is inferred from AreaSearch's estimate of the resident population at 1,686 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 25 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Esk (Qld) is around 1,717, reflecting an increase of 76 people since the 2021 Census.
+This increase equates to a growth rate of 4.6%.
+The change is inferred from AreaSearch's estimation of the resident population at 1,686 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 25 validated new addresses since the Census date.
 This level of population results in a density ratio of 28 persons per square kilometer.
-The primary driver for this growth was interstate migration, contributing approximately 82.0% of overall population gains during recent periods.
+The primary driver of this population growth was interstate migration, contributing approximately 82.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Looking ahead, an above median population growth is projected for the Esk (Qld) (SA2), expected to grow by 236 persons to reach a total of 1,949 people by 2041.
-This reflects an overall gain of 13.2% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilising these projections.
+Looking ahead, demographic trends suggest an above median population growth for statistical areas across the nation.
+Based on aggregated SA2-level projections, the suburb of Esk (Qld) is expected to increase by 239 persons to reach a total population of 1,956 by 2041.
+This reflects an overall increase of 13.2% over the 17-year period.

 Frequently Asked Questions - Population